If you’re looking to make some extra money online, you may be considering signing up for an affiliate marketing program.

-Ad hijacking is the act of buying ad space for a branded keyword on search engines and then sending people to a fake website that looks like the legitimate website.
+Ad hijacking is more of ad fraud and involves buying ad space for a branded keyword on search engines and then sending people to a fake website that looks like the legitimate website.

-And when they make a purchase on the fake website, the fraudster will get the affiliate commission.
+And when they make a purchase on the fake site, the fraudster will get the affiliate commission.

 8. Fake Leads

-Another very common affiliate marketing scam is using fake leads.
+Another very common affiliate marketing program scam is using fake leads.

 A lead is when someone expresses interest in a product or service, usually by filling out a form with their contact information.

-Affiliate marketers can generate fake leads by using bots to fill out forms with fake contact information.
+Affiliate fraud involves generating fake leads by using bots to fill out forms with fake contact information.

 They can also use stolen contact information to generate fake leads.